Redesign based on the user interview

 I redesigned an application which was to manage daily financial matters.

-Issue: Due to the uninstallation of the app and decreasing number of purchases of memberships, the stakeholders thought that their app should be completely changed and redesigned.
+Issue: Due to the uninstallation of the app and the decreasing number of purchases of memberships, the stakeholders thought that their app should be completely changed and redesigned.

 Problem-Solving: After reviewing their app and identifying UI and UX issues, I offered to interview the app users.